What is RLS?

 The doctor will rely on how you describe your symptoms.

-Do you have an urge to move your legs, in most all cases because of the crawling, tingly, nervy sensations you feel in the legs?
+Do you have an urge to move your legs, in most cases because of the crawling, tingly, nervous sensations you feel in the legs?

 Is this need to move the legs most often seen and is it worse at night?